MajaByr/Big-Data/README.md

 # Big Data

-## Databrics Notebooks & Big Data Concepts
+## Databricks Notebooks & Big Data Concepts

 Notice that directories are indexed from 0, while official lab files are indexed from 1